Swiss stocks - Factors to watch on Oct. 7

-Sunrise shareholder Axxion has spoken out against the Swiss telecommunication company’s 2.8 billion Swiss franc ($2.81 billion) equity issue to acquire cable operator UPC, reiterating its demand for Chairman Peter Kurer and board member Jesper Ovesen to step down in a statement.
+Sunrise shareholder Axxion has spoken out against the Swiss telecommunication company’s 2.8 billion Swiss franc ($2.81 billion) equity issue to acquire cable operator UPC, reiterating its demand for Chairman Peter Kurer and board member Jesper Ovesen to step down.
 The deal would destroy capital value at Sunrise, Axxion said.

 If Sunrise’s planned takeover of cable operator UPC falls through, writedowns will make the costs substantially higher for the firm than the $50 million penalty it will need to pay UPC owner Liberty Global, its Chief Financial Officer Andre Krause separately told Finanz und Wirtschaft in an article published on Friday.